assadnavi/assadnavi.github.io/_posts/2023-06-19-first-recursive-function-in-vba.md

 {% endhighlight %}
 <br/>
-The first if-condition statement, from this code, is called the `base case` of the recursion.
-We reach this scenario when the array parameter is empty and therefore we know that the answer is false.
+The first if-condition criteria is called the `base case` of the recursion.
+We reach this scenario when the array parameter is empty and therefore we return false (an element can never be found in an empty array).
+The second if-condition criteria checks if the value is found at the first position of the array (head).
+If yes, we return true, otherwise we run the function again by dropping the first element of the array (tail).
+This last step is called the `induction step`.
+We will discuss more about this code pattern and terminology in future articles.
 How can this function be used in a vba code ?
 <br/><br/>
 {% highlight vb %}
 Sub main()